Red-Killer/lb-musicapp/README.md

 ## Features
 - Play your favourite music!
-- Downloadable App in the lb app store
+- Downloadable App in the lb-phone App Store
 - Update frequency of music increases and decreases based on the speed of the vehicle
 - View the thumbnail and title of the song being played
 - Destroys audio on player exit/logout
-- PLaylists (WIP)
+- Playlists (WIP)

 ## Playlist